← back to Outreachy documentation

 The blog post prompts often include a series of questions.
 You don't have to answer every question in the prompt.
 You can pick and choose which questions are most interesting to you.
 The goal is to inspire you to write a blog post, not to dictate exactly what you should talk about.

-You're welcome to post a link to your blog on Twitter.
-If you tag @outreachy, we'll retweet your post.
+You're welcome to post a link to your blog on social media.
+Outreachy is present on Mastodon (@outreachy@hachyderm.io) and LinkedIn.
+If you tag us, we'll reshare your post. .
 It's best if you include a description of your blog post that would make sense to someone who isn't familiar with Outreachy.

 Examples: